"The Rules of the Cookie Exchange"

 -

-Christmas attire is encouraged!
+Christmas (or party theme) attire is encouraged!

 -